yslan/nek-utils/usr_extra/README.md

    This subroutine is intensively used as my personal debugging routine.
 Works for many cases up to 72000 ranks.
    Nek repo uses this https://github.com/Nek5000/Nek5000/pull/787 to print BCs which will give you UNKNOWN when the BC is not in the table.
 This one is more versatile.

+- `flip_elements/`: flip from lhs to rhs. for wired wrap with mirror direction